Benji667/RPI.SenseHat/README.md

 # LabVIEW Raspberry Pi Sense Hat Libraries

+## RPI

+LabVIEW code handling built in devices on a Raspberry Pi.
+### mainI2CDevice
+LabVIEW Classe that encapsulates built in I2C communication VIs from LINX toolkit.

 ## RPI.SenseHat

 The Rpi.SenseHat is the main library.
 It contains an API to the Raspberry Sense HAT in LabVIEW.